kylesluder/objc-namespaces/README.md

     qual-id :: namespace-id '`' identifier-chars

-For example, `default``NSObject` is a qualified identifier that refers to the `NSObject` Objective-C symbol in the `default` namespace.
+For example, `MyNamespace``MyClass` is a qualified identifier that refers to the `MyClass` Objective-C symbol in the `MyNamespace` namespace.

 **Rationale:** Backtick is the only special character on a US English keyboard which doesn't already have significance in C.

+An _unqualified identifier_ is any other kind of identifier.
+(See "Namespace Scopes and the `@using` Directive.)

 Namespace Blocks